• Skip to primary navigation

 Why This Recipe Works

-• This Slow Cooked Lamb Ragu recipe is very easy to follow with step-by-step pictures and instructions.
+• This Braised Lamb Ragu Recipe is very easy to follow with step-by-step pictures and instructions.

-• It makes the perfect meal for a lazy Sunday lunch with a minimum of preparation.
+• This easy recipe makes the perfect meal for a lazy Sunday lunch with a minimum of preparation.

 • You can use leftover lamb from your roast dinner to make this delicious braised Lamb Ragu.